awsdocs/amazon-detective-user-guide/doc_source/finding-update-status.md

 **To archive a GuardDuty finding**

-1. In the Detective console, on the finding profile, in the finding details panel, choose **Archive finding**\.
+1. In the Detective console, in the finding details panel, choose **Archive finding**\.

 1. When prompted to confirm, choose **Archive**\.